differentpla-net/differentpla-net.github.io/_posts/2022/2022-01-03-upgrading-k3s.md

 ## Control Plane

-This is a non-HA cluster (I've only got one server node), and `kubectl drain rpi401` doesn't want to evict pods with local storage.
+This is a non-HA cluster (I've only got one server node), and `kubectl drain rpi401` (the server) doesn't want to evict pods with local storage.
 So I guess I just apply the upgrade and hope that it recovers after a restart:

 ```
 sudo apt update